matplotlib/matplotlib/doc/api/api_changes.rst

   - mtable -> `from matplotlib import table as mtable`

-* In :module:`~matplotlib.finance`, almost all functions have beeen depreciated and replaced with a pair of functions name `*_ochl` and `*_ohlc`.
+* In :module:`~matplotlib.finance`, almost all functions have been deprecated and replaced with a pair of functions name `*_ochl` and `*_ohlc`.
 The former is 'open-close-high-low' order of quotes, and what the module used and the later is 'open-high-low-close' order of quotes, which is the standard in finance.